 Not So Perfect For … the backpacker who seems to break, destroy and demolish every bit of gear they use.
 If you puncture your NeoAir in the woods, you’ll be sleeping on the ground or making repairs by headlamp.

 Self-Inflating—The classic Therm-a-Rest originally designed by a couple of backpacking engineers with a sandwich press, a self-inflating mattress provides comfort and reliability, plus they’re easy to use.
-We’ve perfected these mattresses over the years and offer several lightweight iterations: notably the ProLite Mattress.
+We’ve perfected these mattresses over the years and offer several lightweight iterations.

 Perfect For … a backpacker who values reliability, because if punctured, the foam will still provide a fair bit of cushion, but more importantly, thermal insulation.
 A backpacker looking to save time rather than weight will be stoked on our self-inflating models.